I am a pet owner that has dealt with the difficult task of removing fleas from a home.

 These little creatures are prolific.
 At times, they seem impervious to treatment.
 Their eggs can lie dormant for months in a home just waiting for a nice warm host to walk by and wake them up with body heat and vibrations.

 As a pet owner, I have made it my business to figure out how to get rid of them, and I've done it successfully several times.

-So, How Do You Know You Have Fleas?
+So, How Do You Know If You Have Fleas?

 Are There Any Other Signs?

-I once moved into a property where there were fleas waiting to hatch in every room.
+I once moved into a home where there were fleas waiting to hatch in every room.
 Even in the bedroom (where the pets didn't go), I caught fleas hopping up onto the bed trying to reach me.
-Thankfully, I had white covers and sheets on the bed so it was easy for me to spot them.
-Still, it was a highly unpleasant situation.
+Thankfully, I had white covers and sheets on the bed, so it was easy for me to spot them.
+Still, it was an extremely unpleasant situation.
 What did I do about it?
 After jumping around like a possessed lunatic, I got ahold of myself and killed the fleas.

 How Do You Kill Fleas?